cybersader/awesome-cybersader/📁 01 - Projects/Obsidian Frameworker.md

         - At edges - use templates for the to/from set of available key value pairs.
 Templates could be in the YAML frontmatter or stored in some other format inline within the note using code blocks
     - Allow for inline connections to other note pages using some crazy inline format

+- Enable schemas like OSCAL to be implemented out-of-the-box
+    - OSCAL is a set of formats expressed in XML, JSON, and YAML.
+These formats provide machine-readable representations of control catalogs, control baselines, system security plans, and assessment plans and results.

 - Connection/edge templates for graph system
     - Store them per node (note page).
 Templates can be defined globally per type of note page based on a tag in YAML frontmatter, or you can have value choices for key_value pairs in the edges, global templates

+- Is there a way to reference a line somewhere else such as a "form" notepage to act as an input for something else in Obsidian?
+    - We need a way to implement specific assessments or conditionals that choose how a specific node's connections are affected and so on

+- One of the hardest parts of using the frameworker tool with evidence gathering
+    - Internal links can be consistently updated, but external file links, OneDrive, and others cannot.
+This requires 2-way conflict handling

 - Include frameworks out-of-the-box with support from the framework makers